You are currently on the page for the Social Services and Wellbeing Act

 The Social Services and Well-being (Wales) Act provides a ground-breaking legal framework for improving the well-being of adults and children who need care and support, and for transforming the way care and support is provided now and in the future.

-- promotes the integration of health and social care
+- promoting the integration of health and social care

-- encourages people to become independent to give them stronger voice and control over their lives
+- encouraging people to become independent to give them stronger voice and control over their lives

-- gives people greater freedom to decide what support they need
+- giving people greater freedom to decide what support they need

-- promotes consistent, high-quality services across the country
+- promoting consistent, high-quality services across the country.

 - Prevention and early intervention: Increasing preventative services within the community to stop needs growing.